White Rock

 Educational outcomes in White Rock fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 43.9% of residents aged 15+ holding vocational credentials - advanced diplomas (10.5%) and certificates (33.4%).
+Trade and technical skills are prominent, with 43.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (33.4%).

-Educational participation is high at 33.2%, including primary education (13.1%), secondary education (10.1%), and tertiary education (3.1%).
-Educational institutions include Trinity Anglican School and White Rock State School, serving a total of 1,656 students.
-White Rock State School has an ICSEA score of 966, indicating typical Australian school conditions with balanced educational opportunities.
-The area's school capacity exceeds residential needs at 31.7 places per 100 residents compared to the regional average of 22.5, suggesting it serves as an educational hub for the broader region.
+Educational participation is high, with 33.2% of residents currently enrolled in formal education.
+This includes 13.1% in primary education, 10.1% in secondary education, and 3.1% pursuing tertiary education.
+The area has two schools: Trinity Anglican School and White Rock State School, serving a total of 1,656 students.
+These schools demonstrate typical Australian school conditions (ICSEA: 966) with balanced educational opportunities.
+The educational mix includes one primary school and one K-12 school.
+School capacity exceeds residential needs, with 31.7 places per 100 residents compared to the regional average of 22.5, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education